 His next video (and accompanying article) comes out next week on this blog and the Upswing Poker YouTube channel.

-Elias has teamed up with fellow Upswing Coach and elite tournament pro Nick Petrangelo for an upcoming course, which is a must-watch for all serious tournament players.
+Elias has teamed up with fellow Upswing Coach and elite tournament pro Nick Petrangelo with their newest course, which is a must-watch for all serious tournament players.

 The new course, titled The Road To Victory: The Ultimate Tournament Course, will include learning materials for players of all experience levels, with Elias and Petrangelo providing insights based on years of high-stakes play both live and online.

-Look for this course to offer something different from the usual solver-heavy poker training materials, focusing more on exploits, the tournament journey from early stages to the final table, ICM, and maximizing profit against the real players at the table.
+This course offers something different from the usual solver-heavy poker training materials, focusing more on exploits, the tournament journey from early stages to the final table, ICM, and maximizing profit against the real players at the table.